Top FAQs About Income-Driven Repayment Plans

 - import your financial information or

-- upload proof of income for your servicer to enroll you in the plan with the lowest monthly payment.
+- upload proof of income for your servicer to enroll you.

 Along with your application, you’ll need to provide income information.
 The easiest way to do this is by providing consent for us to securely access your federal financial information, which is an option within the IDR application.
 Alternatively, you can provide documentation, such as your most recent tax return.
 If you didn’t file taxes, other acceptable income information can include pay stubs or a letter from your employer.